roseengineering/csgstep/README.md

 **returns** a new Solid object

 <code>Solid.<b>draft</b>(self, a)</code>
-Apply a draft angle to all vertical faces of the solid
+Apply a draft angle to all vertical faces of the solid.
+The vertical direction is used to measure the draft angle.
+The neutral plane is the XY plane at the origin.
 **a** the draft angle
 **returns** a new Solid object